Beliavsky/Fortran-code-on-GitHub/README.md

 [DATAPLOT](https://github.com/usnistgov/dataplot): powerful and flexible program for performing scientific, engineering, statistical, mathematical, and graphical analysis, from usnistgov

-[faiNumber-Fortran](https://github.com/kevinhng86/faiNumber-Fortran): A fast, flexible, and secure numerical library for Fortran with fast number parsing as one of its features
+[faiNumber-Fortran](https://github.com/kevinhng86/faiNumber-Fortran): fast, flexible, and secure numerical library for Fortran with fast number parsing as one of its features

 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha